psas/procedure-book/02-LaunchTowerComputer.markdown

 1. Connect rocket umbilical cable to connector on lower left of bottom bulkhead.
 1. Connect sensor data cable to connector on upper right of bottom bulkhead.
-[FIXME: Is this connector still used?
-The wires appear to be disconnected internally.]
 1. Connect WiFi antenna cable to connector on lower right of bottom bulkhead.

 ## Power-On

-1. Power on the LTC via the switch on the side bulkhead.
+1. Apply power to LTC via the switch on the side bulkhead.
 The LTC's power switch is the illuminated red switch located above the fuse holder, *not* the one labeled "OFF/ON".
 1. Verify that the following indicators are illuminated: